vikash-ftw/Hyperledger-Fabric-v2/README.md

 - Download or check the required dependencies from here -> [Dependencies](https://docs.google.com/document/d/1cF6vgNphqKYm4eFN2bJQcwKCz01P7u8SSJJ9oXDqGSs/edit?usp=sharing)

-1. Make sure to remove files if any present under /var/hyperledger/ directory of your system.
+1. Make sure to remove 'hyperledger' directory (if present) under '/var' directory on your system.

 2. Run _./loadFabricDependencies.sh_ -> to install all fabric binaries of specific version in your cloned project repo.

-   - Check new folders created by running above script - bin, config and fabric-samples dir created.
+   - Check new folders created by above script -> bin, config and fabric-samples directory created.

-3. Check ledger state related configs in 'FabricV2_SampleNetworkApp/docker/docker-compose-couch.yaml' file.
+3. (OPTIONAL - To tweak couchDB default configs) Check ledger state related configs in 'FabricV2_SampleNetworkApp/docker/docker-compose-couch.yaml' file.
    - You can change CouchDB related configs in each _Peer_ defined for each _couchDB_ container.
 Just change environment values defined in _Peer_.
    - For more info follow this doc - [doc_link](https://hyperledger-fabric.readthedocs.io/en/release-2.2/couchdb_as_state_database.html)